 Terrain – Intermediates

-Intermediate skiers and riders will find a fun trail system and a mix of on and off-piste terrain from wide open slopes to glades and tighter tree runs through the Lenga forest.
-The Cerro Bayo snowboard and ski schools offer quality internationally certified instructors.
+Intermediate skiers and riders will find a trail system and a mix of on and off-piste terrain from wide open slopes to glades and tighter tree runs through the Lenga forest.
+The Cerro Bayo snowboard and ski schools offer certified local instructors.

 Beginners and non-skiers